midnightxyzw/bdo-nsfw/PAZ/files_to_patch/_1_suzu_nude_body/_README.md

 With this patch applied on top of the resorpless.
 Most of female classes are working, up to the Scholar class.

-# Known Issue

-- No nude armor for the following classes:
-  - Woosa
-  - Maegu
-  - Scholar
-- Maegu class still has underwear.
-- Strange shadow on jiggled body parts.